Blob (Marvel Comics): Planet X

+In Uncanny Avengers, the Blob is an enforcer on the alternate universe (Earth-13133) when the Apocalypse Twins skew the time lines and create a mutant utopia called "Planet X".

 Ultimate Marvel

 The Ultimate Universe version of Blob, real name Franklin Dukes, is a member of the Brotherhood of Mutant Supremacy.
 His powers are similar to that of his Earth-616 counterpart, although he has been moved by a helicopter during the Weapon X saga, suggesting that he may be less powerful.
 He seems to eat constantly, and is often seen browsing the internet or chatting to people via instant messaging.
 One such incident sees the Blob pretend to be a female model/physicist named Naomi who cyber-seduces the X-Man Beast—leading to the discovery of Magneto's survival and to the Ultimate War saga.
 Unlike his Earth-616 counterpart, the Blob may very well have additional superhuman-eating powers as part of his mutation, as not only has he threatened to actually eat his enemies alive, but it was expressly stated that he had personally consumed all of the Weapon X computers in a matter of moments when the Brotherhood invaded the Weapon X compound to rescue the X-Men.
 In Ultimatum, the Blob is seen eating the Wasp, proving the cannibalistic claims are true.
 However, Hank Pym grows to a gigantic size and bites the Blob's head off in return.

 It was revealed that Blob was Liz Allan's estranged genetic father after she discovered her own mutant abilities.
 He had impregnated Liz's mother while working for a circus sideshow.
 It was also shown that the Blob fathered a son (Theodore "Tubby Teddy" Allan) by an unknown woman.
 Teddy is in high school and has his father's same bulky appearance and similar abilities, as he was shot at point blank range and merely said "It tickles".
 He later joins Quicksilver's new Brotherhood as the new iteration of Blob.